python-botogram/botogram/docs/tutorial/better-help.rst

        """
        chat.send("Hello world")

-The first non-empty line of the docstring will be showed in the commands list available issuing ``/help``, and the whole docstring will be showed only if someone asks more detailed help for a command, issuing ``/help`` with the command name as argument.
+The first non-empty line of the docstring will be shown in the commands list when issuing ``/help``, and the whole docstring will be shown only if someone asks for more detailed help on a command.
+For instance, issuing ``/help hello``, with the command name as an argument.

 .. _tutorial-better-help-custom: